Steve McClaren: Other roles

+On 2 July 2013, McClaren became part of Harry Redknapp's coaching staff at Queens Park Rangers in the Championship after agreeing a short-term, three-month deal.

+In August 2017, McClaren joined Maccabi Tel Aviv as a coaching consultant.
+He vacated the post on 28 December.
+McClaren called his tenure a "wonderful experience," described Israel and Tel Aviv as "a special place," and said he would return to visit when Maccabi win the championship.

 McClaren returned to Derby County on 24 November 2020 when being appointed as technical director.
 He stepped down from this role on 28 September 2021 after Derby entered administration, but remained at the club as a part-time senior adviser.

-Return to Manchester United

 On 23 May 2022, it was confirmed that McClaren would be returning to Manchester United to join first team manager Erik ten Hag as part of his backroom coaching staff.

 Personal life

 McClaren is married to Kathryn, with whom he has three sons.
 As of 2006, McClaren lived in the town of Yarm in Stockton-on-Tees.
 On becoming manager of VfL Wolfsburg, McClaren moved with his wife and youngest son to Germany.